 Union Station should be a top infrastructure priority of the City of Chicago.
-It can become the centerpiece of a highly interconnected transit system, of the kind required by an advanced global city.
-It’s the kind of system we see in London, Paris, Osaka, and other great cities of Europe and Asia.
+It can become the centerpiece of a highly interconnected transit system, one that serves all parts of the city, the metropolitan region and the whole Midwest.
 It’s the single most important piece of infrastructure for the city to focus on now.

-A current plan to upgrade the station will increase its capacity for a few more years.
-It falls far short of the required transformation.
-Through-routing promises to put the station at the center of a reinvigorated system that will power up and long sustain regional transit-oriented growth.
+The current master plan to upgrade the station will increase its capacity but it falls far short of the required transformation.
+Through-routing promises to put Union Station at the center of a reinvigorated system, becoming a nexus of high speed intercity and high frequency regional rail.
+This will sustain regional transit-oriented growth for years to come.

 Following this series, I wrote about Union Station for the Chicago Transportation Journal blog, in a post called Use caution with Union Station redevelopment.
 This promotes the Crossrail Chicago project of the Midwest HSR Assoc, which would bring trains from southern to northern suburbs (and vice-versa) through Union Station with high frequency connections to McCormick Place and to O’Hare.